-- B. Aseptic techniques should be strictly observed with the procedures listed in Appendix A. - C. Standard precautions will be observed on all patients.
+- B. Aseptic techniques should be strictly observed with (list procedures see appendix) - C. Standard precautions will be observed on all patients.
 Gloves are worn if hands may be exposed to blood and other potentially infectious materials.
 Protective mask and eyewear or face shield is worn if facial splashing is likely.
 Gowns are worn if more extensive splashing of uniform or clothing is likely.

 Needles and sharps will be handled according to the Needle Stick Safety and Prevention Act.
 Needles should not be bent or broken.
 Needles should not be resheathed unless absolutely necessary.
 If needles must be resheathed, it must be done with a mechanical device or with a one-handed technique.
-Safety sharps will be used according to OSHA policy and per manufacturer's instructions.
+Safety sharps will be used according to OSHA policy.
 Vacutainer holders will not be reused.